tay1orjones/tay1orjones.github.io/README.md

 Personal Site using Jekyll with GitHub Pages, Grunt, Sass, and a bunch of other rad stuff.

-Stuff to do:
-Get Grunt running,
-sass compilation,
-jslint,
-other grunt related goodies.

 Typekit (pick out fonts!)

 Dependencies: